 The world's poorest countries, according to GDP per capita, are:

 - Malawi – $1,200

 - Niger – $1,200

 - Democratic Republic of the Congo – $800

 Eight of the world's poorest countries are in Africa.
 There are many theories as to why African countries are so poor.
 One of the most credible is simply because of their size.
 Small countries cannot build economies of scale.
 Unlike U.S. companies, they don’t have a large domestic market they can easily use as a test market.

 Second, many African countries are landlocked, meaning they have no port.
 They must rely on neighboring countries to get their goods to market.
 That increases their cost, making their prices less competitive.

-Only one of the world's poorest countries is outside of Africa.
-That's Tokoleau, an island in the South Pacific that's just three villages.
+Only two of the world's poorest countries are outside of Africa.
+Tokelau is an island in the South Pacific that's just three villages.
 It's supported by New Zealand.
 Yemen is in Western Asia.